wilfred05777/inventory-app/README.md

 ### - Unclickable folder in Repo on GitHub (Arrow on folder)

+`Jan.
+20, 2025 - Thursday`

 -  [Unclickable folder in Repo on GitHub (Arrow on folder)](https://medium.com/@hassaanistic/unclickable-folder-in-repo-on-github-arrow-on-folder-b8fa21b13858#:~:text=When%20you%20are%20pushing%20your,a%20new%20repository%20on%20GitHub)
 -  \*note: effective solution

+### - In Tailwind CSS styling - self struggle issues

+`Jan.
+31, 2025 - Friday`

+-  struggling how they come together
+-  note: you need to expose yourself regularly on daily basis understanding concepts of HTML and CSS.